 ABOUT LJMU HISTORY

-"The staff provide the most amazing support and encourage you to challenge yourself and achieve the best you can" - Melissa Brockleshurst, LJMU History Graduate, 2019
+"The staff provide the most amazing support and encourage you to challenge yourself and achieve the best you can" - Melissa Brockleshurst, LJMU History Graduate

-Specialising in modern history, the LJMU History department offers a range of modules that uncover the complex pasts of a fascinating world, covering everything from the histories of empires, to slavery in the United States, Europe and its wars, the cities of the Victorian Age, LGBTQ history, the decolonisation of Africa, as well as the histories of Ireland, Latin America, the Middle East, China and much more.
+Specialising in modern history, the LJMU History department offers a range of modules that uncover the complex pasts of a fascinating world, covering everything from the histories of empires, to slavery in the United States, Europe and its wars, the cities of the Victorian age, LGBTQ history, terrorism and insurgency, the decolonisation of Africa, as well as the histories of Ireland, Latin America, and the Middle East.
 Via lectures, seminars, workshops and fields trips, our programme delivers students a comprehensive education in the social, political and cultural aspects of the past, with the aim to better understand the present.

 WHY STUDY HISTORY AT LJMU?